YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLACCSEM, Error with replication access semaphore (id = xxxx) for instance file aaaa

-MUPIP Error: This indicates problem with the semaphore xxxx associated with the instance designated by aaaa.
+MUPIP Error: This indicates a problem with the semaphore xxxx associated with the instance designated by aaaa.

 Action: Review the accompanying message(s) for details.